 2) Send in pictures of the damage.

-3) I'll get your quote sent out to you then and there.
+3) I’ll send your quote to you right away.

-It's that simple!
-I can help you with all of your repair needs in Burgess-Hill.
+It’s as simple as that!
+I’m here to help with all your repair needs in Burgess-Hill.

 Call Surface Doctor Burgess-Hill for expert bath repairs!
 We're a top hard surface repair company in your area—reach me at 0345 017 0787.

-I’m here to assist with your bath and sink repairs in both your bathroom and kitchen.
-Trust me to provide the highest quality repairs.
-Call today if you have questions about what I can repair.
+Ready to help with your bath and sink repairs in the bathroom or kitchen.
+You can trust me to offer top-quality repairs.
+Call me today for any inquiries about what I can repair.